Recycling in North Fayette Township

 - Any lumber including wood pallets or wood construction debris.
 Untreated wood can be taken to Wood Waste Recycling Opens a New Window. .

 What’s a Recycling Symbol Number and Where do I Find it?

 Most plastic bottles and containers will be marked with a triangular recycling logo with a number in the middle.
 There may also be letters underneath the logo.
 Typically, this logo can be found on the bottom of the item.

 Below is a chart is below that lists the symbols, what they mean, and whether each item can be included in your curbside recycling.

 Excess Cardboard and Paper Recycling

-If you have cardboard or paper that will not fit in your recycle bin, it can be brought to the township building and placed in the dumpster across from the police entrance.
-Please flatten all cardboard before placing in dumpster.
+If you have cardboard or paper items that will not fit in your recycle bin, they can be brought to the Township building and placed in the dumpster across from the police entrance (right side of building).
+Please flatten all cardboard before placing in the dumpster.

-The wheels of the cart must face your house, not the road.
+- The handle of the cart must face your house, not the road.

-Recycling cart must be 5 feet away from any object in every direction.
-Left, right, behind, in front of, and overhead.
-Example: mailboxes, automobiles, other garbage cans, etc.
+- The cart must be 5 feet away from any object (mailboxes, garbage cans, cars, etc.) in every direction; left, right, behind, in front of, and overhead.

-Hard to recycle items and common household chemicals can be disposed of through events throughout the year sponsored by Zero Waste Pittsburgh, a project of Pennsylvania Resources Council, Inc.
+Hard to recycle items and household chemicals can be disposed of during events sponsored by Pennsylvania Resources Council (PRC).